desiretech/lompang/README.md

     - [self.lompang connect];
 - Add in the following required delegate methods in AppDelegate.m
     - -(void)socketConnected;
+        - Upon connection, sign in as with as a user
     - -(void)socketDisconnected;
     - -(void)socketSignedOut:(NSDictionary *)dict;
     - -(void)socketSignedIn:(NSDictionary *)dict;